keystone-engine/keypatch/README.md

 - **Patcher** & **Fill Range**: these allow you to type in assembly to directly patch your binary.
 - **Assembler**: this interactive tool let you enter assembly & get back instruction encoding.

+See [this quick tutorial](TUTORIAL.md) for the motivation behind Keypatch, and [this slides](Keypatch-slides.pdf) for how it is implemented.

 Keypatch is confirmed to work on IDA Pro version 6.4, 6.6, 6.8, 6.9, 6.95 but should work flawlessly on older versions.
 If you find any issues, please [report](http://keystone-engine.org/contact).